 Depending on the serving size, bagna cauda is a typical antipasto or piatto unico of Piedmontese cuisine.
 Historically, the poor enjoyed bagna cauda as the nobility detested the excessive use of garlic.
 It’s typically served in the colder months of autumn and winter, traditionally consumed during the grape harvest.
 To make bagna cauda, chopped anchovies and garlic are simmered in olive oil until they turn into a sauce.
 Then, it’s served warm alongside an assortment of raw, boiled, or roasted vegetables and bread for dipping.

 Another dish with humble beginnings in peasant kitchens is capunet, savoy cabbage rolls stuffed with meat.
 Originally, the cabbage rolls were prepared with leftover meat after holiday celebrations.
-Today, capunet are more versatile and may include minced veal, pork, ham, speck, or mortadella, depending on the family recipe.
+Today, capunet are more versatile and may include minced veal, pork, ham, speck, or mortadella from Emilia Romagna, depending on the family recipe.
 These may also be served as a secondo in Piedmont.

 Piedmontese Cuisine: Primi Piatti